Azure-Samples/azureai-samples/scenarios/generate-synthetic-data/ai-generated-data-qna/README.md

 ### Objective

-The main objective of this tutorial is to demonstrate how to use the QADataGenerator to generate high-quality questions and answers from your data using LLMs.
+The main objective of this tutorial is to demonstrate how to use the Simualtor to generate high-quality synthetic data.

 This tutorial uses the following Azure AI services: